 In the fall of 2016, while student teaching middle school science at Arroyo Vista Charter School in Chula Vista, CA, I introduced astrobiology to my 8th grade students.
 In order to encourage their curiosity in the subject-matter, I asked popular astrobiologist and science educator, Dr. David Grinspoon, to personalize a video about astrobiology to my students.
 The students were so excited about the video and to learn about astrobiology that I had them construct some questions that they would like to ask Dr. Grinspoon.
 This ultimately led to their questions being featured, and me as a guest, on Neil deGrasse Tyson's StarTalk radio podcast spinoff show, StarTalk All-Stars.
 The episode, "Are You Smarter than an 8th Grader?" with Dr. FunkySpoon, hosted by Dr. David Grinspoon and co-host Chuck Nice, aired on Tuesday, February 7, 2017 at 7 PM EDT on www.startalkradio.net.

 Currently, I am teaching high school physics at the charter school, Summit K2 in El Cerrito, CA. I look forward to inspiring young new minds to enter science, and at the very least make every student I teach scientifically literate and able to think for themselves.
+I am also currently working on finishing the manuscript for the Mars meteorite research I began at Pitt and hope to have it published in a scientific journal in the very near future.

 Only 12 years ago, I left the idea of becoming a priest behind in a Benedictine monastery in North Carolina to pursue a career in music and follow my heart to eventually marry the love of my life, Nancy.
 Now, an agnostic and skeptic, but still full of dreams, aspirations, and wonder, I embark on a quest to save the world and keep the important flame of science alive.